pusateri/draft-ietf-dnssd-update-proxy/draft-ietf-dnssd-update-proxy.md

 1. An Update proxy should first send an SRV query for _dns-update._udp.&lt;subdomain&gt;.&lt;domain&gt;.
 If an answer is received, the target and port number will provide the parameters needed for where to send updates.

     Note: _dns-update._tcp and _dns-update._tls-tcp have not yet been registered with IANA.
-However, this should not stop an Update proxy from atttempting to connect to an authoritative DNS server via TLS/TCP or plain TCP.
+However, this should not stop an Update proxy from attempting to connect to an authoritative DNS server via TLS/TCP or plain TCP.
 In fact, an SRV query for the TLS variant is encouraged and if no answers are returned but answers are returned for the _udp version, attempting to connect to the same target and the reserved port (853) for DNS over TLS as defined in Section 3.1 of {{!RFC7858}} is encouraged for privacy reasons.

 2. If no SRV records are returned, the Update proxy SHOULD consult local configuration policy to see if an DNS Update server has been configured.